easykemistry

 7. In which of the following is the oxidation number of Sulphur equal to -2

-A. S8
+a.
+S8

 B. H2S